The Worshipful the Mayor of Waltham Forest, Cllr Sally Littlejohn Click to get info

 The Mayor’s Charity Appeal Click to get info

 The Mayor's charitable focus will be on teenagers and young adults.
-The charities she supports will be some of those that empower teenagers and young adults in a positive way, by offering, through active cultural creation and expression, opportunities to develop the social skills and personal qualities they need to take advantage of the life chances open to them.
+The charities she supports, Diverse Voices, Waltham Forest Arts Education Network and X7eaven empower teenagers and young adults in a positive way, by offering, through active cultural creation and expression, opportunities to develop the social skills and personal qualities they need to take advantage of the life chances open to them.

 The Mayor's biography Click to get info